 Miller Theatre at Columbia University is the leading presenter of new music in New York City and one of the most vital forces nationwide for innovative programming.
 In partnership with Columbia University School of the Arts, Miller is dedicated to producing and presenting unique events, with a focus on contemporary and early music, jazz, opera, and multimedia performances.
-Founded in 1988, Miller Theatre has helped launch the careers of myriad composers and ensembles over the past 25 years, serving as an incubator for emerging artists and a champion of those not yet well known in the United States.
-A three-time recipient of the ASCAP/Chamber Music America Award for Adventurous Programming, Miller Theatre continues to meet the high expectations set forth by its founders—to present innovative programs, support the development of new work, and connect creative artists with adventurous audiences.
+Founded in 1988, Miller Theatre has helped launch the careers of myriad composers and ensembles over the years, serving as an incubator for emerging artists and a champion of those not yet well known in the United States.
+A four-time recipient of the ASCAP/Chamber Music America Award for Adventurous Programming, Miller Theatre continues to meet the high expectations set forth by its founders—to present innovative programs, support the development of new work, and connect creative artists with adventurous audiences.

 Miller Theatre was established as Columbia University's performing arts producer in 1988.
 Its founding followed an extensive renovation and rededication of the space, which had previously housed McMillin Academic Theatre.
-Built in 1924, McMillin was itself an important venue for groundbreaking contemporary artists, notably in the 1940s and 50s when it hosted the premiere performances of landmark works by Charles Ives, Aaron Copland, and Martha Graham.
+Built in 1924, McMillin was itself an important venue for groundbreaking contemporary artists, notably in the 1940s and '50s when it hosted the premiere performances of landmark works by Charles Ives, Aaron Copland, and Martha Graham.
 Schuyler Chapin, former Dean of the School of the Arts, championed the restoration of the theater; on the occasion of its opening in 1988, Columbia University President Michael I. Sovern remarked, ‘’At last we have a setting worthy of the talent that thrives here.”